 85. Constitution of Court

-(1) The Court by the name “Western Australian Industrial Appeal Court” established under the repealed Act is, under that name, hereby continued in existence under and subject to this Act.
+(1) The Court by the name “Western Australian Industrial Appeal Court” established under the repealed Act is, under that name, continued in existence under and subject to this Act.

-(2) The Court shall consist of 4 members namely —
+(2) The Court consists of 4 members namely —

-(a) a judge who shall be the presiding judge; and
+(a) a judge who is the presiding judge; and

-(b) a judge who shall be the deputy presiding judge; and
+(b) a judge who is the deputy presiding judge; and

-(c) 2 judges who shall be ordinary members.
+(c) 2 judges who are ordinary members.

-(3) The members of the Court shall be such judges as the Chief Justice of Western Australia shall from time to time nominate, either generally or for a specified time, to be members of the Court and the presiding judge and the deputy presiding judge shall be such of those members as the Chief Justice of Western Australia shall nominate to be the presiding judge and the deputy presiding judge, respectively.
+(3) The members of the Court are judges the Chief Justice of Western Australia from time to time nominates, either generally or for a specified time, to be members of the Court and the presiding judge and the deputy presiding judge are members the Chief Justice of Western Australia nominates to be the presiding judge and the deputy presiding judge, respectively.

-(3a) For the purpose of exercising its jurisdiction the Court shall be constituted by —
+(3a) For the purpose of exercising its jurisdiction the Court is constituted by —

 (a) the presiding judge, the deputy presiding judge and one of the ordinary members; or